WebHare/platform/doc/whfs-history.md

 the original source) when you start editing a document to record the current changes.
 This autosave is then periodically updated.

 A public draft is created when a published file has pending content changes - ie the Save button for a published file creates a draft but does not update the source.
-You cannot create a public draft for an unpublished document.
+Since WH5.9 you can also create public drafts for an unpublished document or unpublishable documents.

 When you save a draft the current autosave is moved to the `whconstant_whfsid_drafts` folder.
-All clonable unmanaged data is recopied from the source.
+All content types that are managed in the editor are stored with the autosave (with the 'workflow' attribute).
+(Before WH5.9: all clonable data would copied)

 The draft's minor version number is increased and the editor is set to the user saving this draft.
 A version event of type 'saved' is generated and the snapshot is set to the draft id.
 Any earlier drafts are moved to the `whconstant_whfsid_whfs_snapshots` folder. (there should only be one draft per source in the drafts folder and it should only exist as long as there are unpublished changes. the existence of the draft is cached in the 'Draft' published flag)